 The Articles of Association stipulate that the Board of Directors of Sulzer Ltd shall comprise five to nine members.
 Each member is elected individually.
 The term for members of the Board of Directors is one year.
-At the Annual General Meeting of April 15, 2020, all Board members were reelected to the Board of Directors, all for terms of one year.
-Alexey Moskov was elected as additional member of the Board of Directors.
-The Board consists of eight members: two from Austria, one from Cyprus/ Israel, one from Denmark, one from Italy, one from Russia and two from Switzerland.
+At the AGM of April 14, 2021, six Board members were re-elected to the Board of Directors, all for terms of one year.
+Marco Musetti and Lukas Braunschweiler did not stand for re-election.
+Suzanne Thoma and David Metzger were elected as additional members of the Board of Directors.
+The Board consists of eight members: two from Austria, one from Cyprus/Israel, one from Denmark, one from France/Switzerland, one from Russia and two from Switzerland.
 Professional expertise and international experience played a key role in the selection of the members.
-The members of the Board of Directors and their CVs can be viewed at www.sulzer.com/board.
+The members of the Board of Directors and their CVs can be viewed below.

-According to the Board of Directors and Organization Regulations, the term of office of a Board member ends no later than on the date of the Annual General Meeting in the year when the member reaches the age of 70.
+According to the Board of Directors and Organization Regulations, the term of office of a Board member ends no later than on the date of the AGM in the year when the member reaches the age of 70.
 The Board of Directors can make exceptions up to but not exceeding the year in which the member reaches the age of 73.